Wandalen/wTools/module/core/data_fmt/docs/feature/001_table_formatting.md

 - `max_column_width` — cells wider than this value are truncated.
 Disabled by default.
 - `truncation_marker` — appended to truncated content.
 Defaults to `"..."`.

-For example, a 20-character limit with a `"..."` marker shortens `"Very long content that exceeds twenty characters"` to `"Very long conten..."` (20 chars total, marker included).
+For example, a 20-character limit with a `"..."` marker shortens `"Very long content that exceeds twenty characters"` to `"Very long content..."` (20 chars total, marker included).

-Truncation is ANSI-aware: `visual_len()` excludes escape codes from the width count and `strs_tools::ansi::truncate()` preserves color codes in the truncated output.
+Truncation is ANSI-aware: `unicode_visual_len()` excludes escape codes from the width count and `truncate_cell()` preserves color codes in the truncated output.
 Truncation applies to both header and data cells during `format_row()`.

 #### Multiline + Truncation Interaction